Ketamine Harm Reduction:

 Dose Safe, Protect Your Bladder.

 Evidence-based protocols for ketamine use: reagent and fentanyl testing, dose ranges by route, k-hole safety, bladder protection, and dangerous drug combinations.
+Street names: Ket, Special K, K, Vitamin K, Horse Tranquilizer, Cat Valium, Super K.

 This is not medical advice.
 Ketamine is a controlled substance in most jurisdictions.
 This information is for people who have already decided to use and want to minimize harm.
 If you're experiencing a medical emergency, call emergency services immediately.
+Some links on this page are affiliate links, we may earn a commission at no extra cost to you.

 The Four Critical Risks